makersacademy/takeaway-challenge/README.md

 **Test drive `Menu` class**
 * The `Menu` class would have an instance variable containing an Array of dishes (instances of the `Dish` class).
 Since the `Menu` class has dependencies on the `Dish` class, I need to create Dish doubles in order to unit test `Menu` in isolation.
 * Since we do not know how many dishes might be added to a menu, I TDD'd a new method to add dishes to a menu `add_dish`, using dependency injection.
-* I imagine the `list_of_dishes` instance variable would be an array containing hashes representing the dishes and their prices. * The prices would be determined when you add the dish to the menu.
+* I imagine the `list_of_dishes` instance variable would be an array containing hashes representing the dishes and their prices.
+* The prices would be determined when you add the dish to the menu.
+* The menu class could easily be extended to remove_dishes as well.

 **Test drive `TakeAway` class**
 * Next I imagined how we would run the takeaway in IRB in a feature test.
 Perhaps it is initialized with a default menu if one is not given in advance: